cristibalan/braid/README.md

 and generating patches to upgrade the external library.

 Braid creates a file `.braids.json` in the root of your repository that contains references to external libraries or mirrors.
-There are two types of mirrors in
-Braid: squashed and full.
-Mirrors are squashed by default, which is what you'll generally want because they're faster and don't pollute your history with commits from the mirrors.

-Full mirrors are useful when you want to view imported history in your own project.
-You usually want this if the mirror is also a repository you have access to, for example, when using shared code across projects.

-Please note that you cannot change between mirror types after the initial add.
-You'll have to remove the mirror and add it again.
+The configuration allows you to control aspects of the mirroring process such as;

+* whether the mirror is locked to a particular version of the external library.
+* whether the mirror includes the entire external library or just a subdirectory.

 ## Installation